Sammie Dacong's Fundraiser To Help Other Make-A-Wish Requests Come True Reaches Goal

 The 18-year-old was first diagnosed with osteosarcoma in 2012.
 Make-A-Wish sent her to Disney World the year after – but ever since then, Sammie paid it forward by helping grant other people’s wishes.

-In May, Sammie’s doctors informed her that the cancer had spread to her brain and turned terminal.

-Despite the prognosis, Sammie continued to raise money for Make-A-Wish – including one time in May where she raised more than $22,000 in just a day.MORE NEWS: ‘Clean California’ Initiative Aims To Create Thousands Of Litter Abatement Jobs
+Despite the prognosis, Sammie continued to raise money for Make-A-Wish – including one time in May where she raised more than $22,000 in just a day.MORE NEWS: Building Boom Causes Fire Concerns In Elk Grove